KonradMagnusson/ninja-qf/README.md

 - [x] Make the quickfix window format configurable.
 Column order and padding, text justification, etc.

-- [ ] Add configuratble QFquickfix window highlight that adapts to the format string
+- [x] Add configurable quickfix window highlight that adapts to the format string

+- [ ] Do some proper error handling to make sure things don't crash and burn if e.g. an incompatible `qf_format` is configured.
+Truncate?

+- [ ] Improve formatting flexibility and options

 - [ ] Write some documentation maybe